-The Beckman Institute, like Beckman Auditorium, was named for Arnold Beckman (PhD '28), inventor of the pH meter, founder of Beckman Instruments, and longtime benefactor of Caltech.
-Like many others on campus, the building was designed as a center for interdisciplinary research.
-Within its 18 shared resource centers and facilities, scientists invent methods, instrumentation, and materials that will open new avenues for research across the chemical and biological sciences.
-Technologies developed here help scientists investigate brain circuit function; image DNA, proteins, and other molecules at high resolution; study the nervous system; and more.
-The institute also houses the Caltech Archives and Special Collections.
+The Beckman Institute was named for Arnold Beckman (PhD '28), inventor of the pH meter, founder of Beckman Instruments, and longtime benefactor of Caltech.
+Like many others on campus, the building was designed as a center for interdisciplinary research, in this case with a focus on the chemical and biological sciences.
+The institute supports this work through its 18 resource centers and facilities, including the Neurotechnology Laboratory; the Molecular Observatory; and the CLARITY, Optogenetics, and Vector Engineering Research (CLOVER) Center.
+The Beckman Institute sub-basement also houses the Caltech Archives and Special Collections.